sanand0/tools-in-data-science-public/image-compression.md

 Here's a rule of thumb you can use as of 2025.

 - Use SVG if you can (i.e. if it's vector graphics or you can convert it to one)
-- Else, reduce the image to as small as you can, and save as lossy WebP
+- Else, reduce the image to as small as you can, and save as (lossy or lossless) WebP

 Common operations with Python: